 the State of Affordable Housing Market

 We'll take a look at market conditions, key credit

-concerns and the financial performance of the state
+concerns and the outlook for the affordable housing

 Associate Managing Director Moody's Investors Service